BruceChanJianLe/ros-class-node/README.md

 data_sender_node -(/data_sender)-> node_class_server -(/signal_state)->

-data_sender_node will publish int from 0 to inf, once the threshold reaches 51 /signal_state will change to true from false.
+data_sender_node will publish int from 0 to inf, once the threshold reaches 21 /signal_state will change to true from false.

 **Version 1.0**
 - add in DEBUG_ mode which uses ncurses to display more information of the node.
 - add private and relative ros node handle (private to load rosparam and relative to subscribe other rosnode)
 - add yaml file to load rosparam
+- add launch for normal and debug version of node_class
 - test on Ubuntu 18 with ROS melodic